 The health and well being of our patients has always been our top priority at Dental Design.
-In the midst of the COVID-19 pandemic, it is now even more important to place a high value on your dental health.
+After going through the COVID-19 pandemic, it is now even more important to place a high value on your dental health.
 Excellent home care is vital but as offices begin to reopen it is necessary to resume preventive dental hygiene care.

 Staying Healthy At Home